 The court agreed with that premise but disagreed that the exclusion at issue was not approved by the Maryland legislature.
 But the court found that the GEICO exclusion at issue was specifically authorized by § 19-509(f)(1) of the Maryland Insurance Article.

 My opinion?
-Plaintiff would win in a perfect world.
+The plaintiff would win in a perfect world.
 His dad bought coverage.
-He was an insured.
-GEICO should not be permitted to provide winnow down the broad coverage provided under the Plaintiff’s father’s policy.
+He was insured.
+They should not permit GEICO to provide winnow down the broad coverage provided under the Plaintiff’s father’s policy.
 Coverage would apply if he was driving his friend’s motorcycle which really makes no sense.
 But I can’t disagree that the law is what it is.

 You can read the full opinion here.